Daode jing: The Taoist Saint

 If You Do Something To It, You Damage It

-Those who intend to take over the world and do something to it—
+Those who want to take over the world and do something to it —

 I see that they will never succeed.